icyphox/site/pages/blog/rop-on-arm.md

 ### Conclusion

-This was a fairly basic challenge, with everything laid out conviniently.
+This was a fairly basic challenge, with everything laid out conveniently.
 Actual ropchaining is a little more involved, with a lot more gadgets to be chained to acheive code execution.